-The Partners for a Healthy Baby Curriculum is designed for both the Home Visitor's and families to understand.
+The Parents as Teachers is designed for both the Home Visitor's and families to understand.
 The topics relate to infant mental health, health and safety, early childhood care and education, typical and atypical child development, self-esteem, and the ability to help empower families.
 The curriculum uses evidence-based best practices beginning in infancy as well as up-to-date information concerning factors that influence positive outcomes.